imperva/ansible-role-imperva-appliance/roles/imperva/README.md

 Requirements
 ------------

 You will need to have an active Imperva support contract to to download the required patches.

+You will also need an ansible capable user created on each system (the default admin user will NOT work for this - it uses a restricted shell that ansible doesn't like.
+See ansible-role-imperva-appliance/README.md for details and how to create.

 Role Variables
 --------------